Łukasz Masiak

-Łukasz Masiak (ca. 1983 - 14 June 2015) was a Polish investigative journalist who founded and edited a local internet news portal Nasza Mława in Mława, Masovian Voivodeship, Poland, before his murder that was suspected of being related to a story he had published on a mixed martial arts organization.
+Łukasz Masiak (ca. 1983 - 14 June 2015) was a Polish investigative journalist who founded and edited a local internet news portal Nasza Mława in Mława, Masovian Voivodeship, Poland, before his murder, which was suspected of being related to a story he had published on a mixed martial arts organization.

 Personal

 Lukas Masiak was a native of a small town of Mlawa, Masovian Voivodeship, Poland.
 He lived there with his wife and two children, a four-year-old daughter and a four-month-old son.
 Masiak was active in the Association of Open Hearts (Polish: Stowarzyszenie Otwartych Serc), which assists children who are ill.
 He was 32 years old at the time of his murder.

 Funeral

 Several hundred people attended Masiak's funeral on 20 June 2015.
 He was cremated, and his urn was laid to rest in a cemetery at St. Lawrence.
 Father Jacek Marciniak, the priest who presided at the ceremony, did not address the circumstances of Masiak's death.
 Instead, he asked for donation and prayer intentions.
 The family of the deceased asked that mourners donate their money toward the treatment for 9-year-old cancer patient Iga Rudnicka.